Doubling farmers’ income by 2022 – India’s goal

 Agricultural Forecasting and Forewarning – A much-needed thing for India

 Forecasting is a significant factor for monitoring trends that play an important role in planning the agricultural production of the country.
 Countries like the US and Canada release agricultural forecasts for their farmers; however, these practices are absent in India.
-This must change so as to help the farmers make informed decisions.
+This must change so as to help the Indian farmers make informed decisions.

 Conclusively, India can achieve its goal of ‘Doubling the farmers’ income by 2022′ if it shifts its focus to 3 essential aspects: making agricultural production consumption driven, making larger investments for developing infrastructures and adopting aggressive marketing strategies to gauge the much-needed reach for its agricultural products.